Nonconceptual Mental Content

 It is open to the “state” view theorist to attempt to explain the “state” view distinction in terms of the functional roles of the different state types.
 She might argue for the distinction by pointing out that the functional role of belief depends on an organism’s conceptual capacities and the functional role of perception does not depend on its conceptual capacities (since, arguably, an organism’s perceptual discriminations can outstrip its conceptual capacities).
 However, there is a sense in which this would be a mere restatement of the problem rather than a solution to it, since we still need some account of the concept-(in)dependence of these functional roles.
 Again, an appeal to the different kinds of contents involved in these different states seems to be a straightforward explanation.
 The “state” view theorist might also attempt to explain the “state” view distinction by appeal to the phenomenological differences between the propositional attitudes and perception.
 However, this too seems problematic, since it is unclear why the lack of phenomenology should make a belief concept-dependent or why the phenomenology of perception should make it concept-independent (Bermúdez 2007).

 In a recent article, Toribio (2008) places further pressure on the plausibility of the state/content distinction.
-She argues that arguments couched in “state” terms — appealing to the conditions the subject must satisfy in order to undergo states with certain representational contents — do entail conclusions about the contents of those states.
+She argues that arguments couched in “state” terms—appealing to the conditions the subject must satisfy in order to undergo states with certain representational contents—do entail conclusions about the contents of those states.
 The entailment is established by noting the first motivation for the conceptual constraint, mentioned above (section 2), regarding the proper specification of content.
 When specifying the representational content of some mental state one has to be as faithful as possible to how the creature undergoing that state apprehends the world.
 Yet, how the creature apprehends the world, she argues, depends on what cognitive capacities it has.
 Thus, a creature that lacks conceptual capacities cannot be properly attributed states with conceptual contents.
-Arguments to the effect that perception is state-nonconceptual — that a creature can undergo perceptual states without having the concepts utilized in specifying the content of those states — thus also amount to arguments that the content of those states are nonconceptual.
-Of course, this argument can be resisted, as mentioned, by denying that a proper specification of mental content is to be sensitive to the way that the creature apprehends the world.
+Arguments to the effect that perception is state-nonconceptual—that a creature can undergo perceptual states without having the concepts utilized in specifying the content of those states—thus also amount to arguments that the content of those states are nonconceptual.

 Theorists of nonconceptual content have primarily deployed the notion in the service of three different explanatory projects: (a) the project of characterizing the content of perceptual experience, (b) the project of characterizing the content of subpersonal representational states, and (c) the project of explaining the behavior of certain non-human animals and of pre-conceptual human infants.